-Any money collected or delivered to the Paying Agent, and any other funds held by it, subject to any other provision of the Trust Indenture and the Registry and Paying Agency Agreement relating to the disposition of such money and funds, shall be applied by the Paying Agent in the order of preference as follows: first, to the payment to the to the Trustee, the Registrar and Paying Agent, of the costs, expenses, fees and other charges of collection, including reasonable compensation to them, their agents, attorneys and counsel, and all reasonable expenses and liabilities incurred or disbursements made by them, without negligence or bad faith; second, to the payment of the Penalty Interest, in the order of the maturity of such interest; third, to the payment of all outstanding interest due on the Commercial Papers, [in the order of the maturity of such interest], fourth, to the payment of the whole amount then due and unpaid upon the Commercial Papers for principal, which payment shall be made prorata among the Commercial Paper Holders; and fifth, the remainder, if any shall be paid to the Issuer, its successors or assigns, or to whoever may be lawfully entitled to receive the same, or as a court of competent jurisdiction may direct.
+Any money collected or delivered to the Paying Agent, and any other funds held by it, subject to any other provision of the Master Trust Indenture and the Master Registry and Paying Agency Agreement relating to the disposition of such money and funds, shall be applied by the Paying Agent in the order of preference as follows: (a) to the pro-rata payment to the Trustee, the Paying Agent, and the Registrar of the costs, expenses, fees, and other charges of collection, including reasonable compensation to them, their agents, attorneys and counsel, and all reasonable expenses and liabilities incurred or disbursements made by them, without gross negligence or bad faith; (b) to the payment of the Penalty Interest, net of withholding taxes, in the order of the maturity of the relevant Commercial Papers; (c) to the payment of the principal amount of the Commercial Papers then due and unpaid, which payment shall be made pro-rata among the Commercial Paper Holders; and (d) the remainder, if any, shall be paid to the Issuer, its successors or assigns, or to whoever may be lawfully entitled to receive the same, or as a court of competent jurisdiction may direct.
 Except for any interest and principal payments, all disbursements of the Paying Agent in relation to the Commercial Papers shall require the conformity of the Trustee.
-[For this purpose, the Paying Agent shall deliver to the Trustee a certification of the funds to be applied for payment, and a schedule of payments to be made in accordance with the conditions.]
+The Paying Agent shall deliver to the Trustee and the Issuer a certification of the funds to be applied for payment, and a schedule of payments to be made in accordance with the conditions.